deephdc/deep-releases/source/index.rst

 Supported platforms
 -------------------

--  DEEP-HybridDataCloud releases are supported for the following
+*  DEEP-HybridDataCloud releases are supported for the following
    platforms:

-   -  CentOS7 & Ubuntu 18.04
+   * CentOS7 & Ubuntu 16.04
+      * for the products distributed through rpms and deb packages
+   * all platforms supporting Docker continers
+      * for the products distributed as docker images

 Supported artifacts & packaging formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~